cantoniouwaymore/emailgateway/Single-Email package notifications/README.md

 # 📧 Single-Email Package Notifications

-> Enhanced email notification templates using the universal template system with advanced features.
+> Enhanced email notification templates using the transactional template system with advanced features.

 ## 🎯 Overview

-This package contains 11 comprehensive email notification templates that showcase the full capabilities of the enhanced universal template system.
+This package contains 11 comprehensive email notification templates that showcase the full capabilities of the enhanced transactional template system.
 Each template demonstrates different use cases and features.

 ## ✨ Enhanced Features Used